-- Having high expectations for all pupils at the core of our school vision - Liaising with external service and agencies regarding individual pupils (physical, sensory, learning, behaviour) - Using specialist staff to support learning and to give pastoral and inclusion support. - Organising Teaching Assistant (TA) deployment to cover a mix of curriculum and learning needs. - Ensuring that where appropriate, pupils have access to national and internal assessments facilitated by provision of extra time, readers etc. - Regularly updated Provision Maps are linked to half termly tracking performance and pupil data to illustrate success/impact of the interventions over time. - Local and national trends in school population data assists the school to note links in future school development planning, to include staff training needs and also taking on board local authority guidance, support and training, e.g. supporting our increasing number of EAL pupils who may enter school with little or no English. - Advanced information about pupils who come to us under the definition of "disabled" are looked at in depth by the Inclusion Leader and other staff and, when necessary, for their reports to be sought from external agencies to clarify any queries and also to use information to provide the very best support to enhance school access to quality learning.
+- Having high expectations for all pupils at the core of our school vision - Liaising with external service and agencies regarding the needs of individual pupils (physical, sensory, learning, behaviour) - Using specialist staff to support learning and to give pastoral and inclusion support. - Organising Teaching Assistant (TA) deployment to cover a mix of curriculum and learning needs and to promote independence wherever possible. - Ensuring that where appropriate, pupils have access to national and internal assessments facilitated by provision of extra time, readers etc. - Regularly updated Provision Maps are linked to half termly tracking performance and pupil data to illustrate success/impact of the interventions over time. - Local and national trends in school population data assists the school to note links in future school development planning, to include staff training needs and also taking on board local authority guidance, support and training, e.g. supporting our increasing number of EAL pupils who may enter school with little or no English. - Advanced information about pupils who come to us under the definition of "disabled" are looked at in depth by the Inclusion Leader and other staff and, when necessary, for their reports to be sought from external agencies to clarify any queries and also to use information to provide the very best support to enhance school access to quality learning.
 Information can be passed on to specific staff and this leads to professional discussion and development.
-All background information is retained in both the class teacher's file and by the Inclusion Leader this information is shared with parents and external agencies. - Provision of a bank of disability specific, specialist resources available to support individual pupil needs. - Setting clear learning objectives that are appropriately differentiated for individual pupils. - Taking full advantage of the opportunities available outside school to provide educational visits that are accessible to all pupils. - Developing a UNICEF Rights Respecting ethos within Cheadle Primary School. - Using a range of teaching methods and styles to facilitate access for all pupils: for example, appropriate use of language, questioning techniques, collaborative learning styles, VAKE, outdoor learning, problem solving etc. - Using ability groups to target additional needs, with skilled TAs to support learning. - Making every effort to enhance inclusion at all times. - Creating a culture of understanding and tolerance so that all ability groups and all disabilities are accepted as part of our school community. - Development of mutual support and understanding between colleagues when working with pupils with challenging disabilities. - Targeted interventions to support emotional well-being and manage behaviour. - All children have the opportunity to participate in extra-curricular activities and in pastoral roles, e.g. School Council, as well as other positions of responsibility throughout the school.

-- Close working with the Virtual Schools team for looked after children. - Staff training and development.
+All background information is retained in both the class teacher's file and by the Inclusion Leader this information is shared with parents and external agencies. - Provision of a bank of disability specific, specialist resources available to support individual pupil needs. - Setting clear learning objectives that are appropriately differentiated for individual pupils. - Taking full advantage of the opportunities available outside school to provide educational visits that are accessible to all pupils. - Developing a UNICEF Rights Respecting ethos within Cheadle Primary School. - Using a range of teaching methods and styles to facilitate access for all pupils: for example, appropriate use of language, questioning techniques, collaborative learning styles, VAKE, outdoor learning, problem solving etc. - Using flexible groupings to target additional needs, with skilled TAs to support learning, whilst ensuring the teacher has at least as much time with vulnerable learners. - Making every effort to enhance inclusion at all times. - Creating a culture of understanding and tolerance so that all children, and their families are welcomed as part of our school community. - Development of mutual support and understanding between colleagues - Targeted interventions to support emotional well-being and promote positive behaviour. - All children have the opportunity to participate in extra-curricular activities and in pastoral roles, e.g. School Council, as well as other positions of responsibility throughout the school. - Close working with the Virtual Schools team for looked after children. - Staff training and development.